killown/hyprpybar/README.md

 ## Hyprpanel

-## There is a compiled version in C
+## There is a compiled version in C if you use install script

 ![screenshot](https://github.com/killown/hyprpybar/assets/24453/ad87cdc6-0634-4af5-84f0-b24ad45cf003)